Hprairie/Bi-Mamba2/README.md

 To overcome this issue, I wrote the following GPU kernel which both reduces the memory overhead and the latency.
 It does so by fusing kernels together to minimize the number of loads and stores from global memory.

-# NOTE

-Bwd is almost done, working on fixing final bugs with gradients.
-I will remove this note when completed.

 # A Brief Overview of Bidirectionality in Mamba

 The idea of bi-directionality is to formulate the "Attention Matrix" as a quasiseperable matrix, meaning that the matrix can be decomposed into two semiseperable matrices and a diagonal matrix.
 The formulation is still subquadratic, as both semiseperable matrices and the diagonal matrix can be computed linearly.
 Hydra formulates the quasiseperable matrix in the following format: